dhiraj010/delta-demo/README.md

 # delta-demo
-This id demo for Git &amp; Github class
+This id demo for Git &amp; Github class...